penumbra-zone/penumbra/docs/protocol/src/governance/action/delegator_vote.md

 3. The stateful check looks up the proposal ID and ensures it is votable.

 4. c.f. justification for spend circuit [here](../../shielded_pool/action/spend.md)

+5. A randomized verification key is used to prevent linkability of votes across the same spend authority.
+The spender demonstrates in zero-knowledge that [this randomized verification key was derived from the spend authorization key given a witnessed spend authorization randomizer](#spend-authority).
+The spender also demonstrates in zero-knowledge that the [spend authorization key is associated with the address on the note being used for voting](#diversified-address-integrity).

+6. The nullifier revealed in the DelegatorVote will be the same if the same staked note is used.
+Thus, the nullifier can be used to link votes across proposals.

 ## DelegatorVote zk-SNARK Statements